apartmentlines/srt-labeler/srt_labeler/lwe/config/profiles/default/templates/transcription-srt-labeling.md

+---
+description: Label the provided SRT transcription using just the transcription.
+---

 The following is a transcript of a call between an operator at an apartment community and a person calling the apartment office, in SRT format.
 Each subtitle block is spoken by either the operator or caller.

 ## TASK